 His fleet feet did not fail him, however, and he outran the pursuers finding a barn in Cambridge where he tied together his cravat and suspenders, attached one end to a post and the other to his wrist and re-located his shoulder -- a painful process, he recounted.

-Martin would keep up his flight all the way to Springfield where his pursuers finally captured him.
+Martin kept running all the way to Springfield, where his pursuers finally captured him.

-Martin was convicted, but he would first make one last desperate escape attempt.
-He was able to obtain a file and cut through his ankle chains.
-When his jailer entered his cell, Martin clobbered him with the manacles, knocking him senseless and allowing him to nearly escape.
+Martin was convicted, but he first made one last desperate escape attempt.
+He managed to obtain a file and cut through his ankle chains.
+When his jailer entered his cell, Martin clobbered him with the manacles, knocking him senseless and nearly escaping.

 However, his escape was thwarted at the jail yard gate, which would not yield to his repeated charges.
 Michael Martin (a.k.a.
 Lightfoot) was hanged dead in Cambridge in December of 1821.
-He walked to the gallows and with a noose around his neck signaled to the hangman that he was ready by dropping his handkerchief.
+He walked to the gallows and, with a noose around his neck, signaled to the hangman he was ready by dropping his handkerchief.
 He was the first man sentenced under the new law that called for the death penalty for highway robbers.

 The legends of Thunderbolt and Lightfoot might have ended there were it not for Martin's decision to tell his story to a writer who published it soon after his death.

-In it he gave a precise description of Captain Thunderbolt and New Englanders, traumatized by Lightfoot’s raids, kept a wary eye out for the other highwayman.
+In it he gave a precise description of Captain Thunderbolt.
+New Englanders, traumatized by Lightfoot’s raids, kept a wary eye out for the other highwayman.

-In Dummerston, Vermont, Dr. John Wilson had established himself as a physician.
-He was a Scot who had said he spent a short time in the West Indies.
+In Dummerston, Vt., Dr. John Wilson had established himself as a physician.
+He was a Scot who said he spent a short time in the West Indies.
 A smart dresser and heavy drinker, he was nevertheless a well-regarded country doctor and something of a curiosity with his thick brogue.

 Lightfoot had said that Thunderbolt was adept at passing himself off as a physician and there were whispers that Wilson might be the missing Thunderbolt.
 But the talk never amounted to anything, though Wilson was obsessed with the Lightfoot tale.

-Over time, Wilson moved to Newfane and Brattleboro, where he married, and divorced, Selah Chamberlain.
-He was a tyrant, she said, and what's more she said she knew he had been a robber and she took him for as much money as she could get.
+Over time, Wilson moved to Newfane and Brattleboro, where he married and then divorced Selah Chamberlain.
+He was a tyrant, she said, and what's more she knew he had been a robber.
+She took him for as much money as she could get.

 By the 1840s, Dr. Wilson had become something of a recluse.
 Often drunk and disheveled, he wore an ascot year-round.
 When he died, he demanded that he be fully covered.
 The undertaker, preparing Wilson for burial, discovered some unusual things.
 The cravat was hiding a large scar on his neck.
 The scar matched one that Thunderbolt had received in jail back in England, according to Lightfoot.